svenschoenung/gulp-read/README.md

 ## Usage

-Basically whenever you can get away with using `read:false` at the beginning of your stream, but you still need to the file contents at a later stage you should consider using `gulp-read`.
+Basically whenever you can get away with using `read:false` at the beginning of a stream, but you still need the file contents at a later stage.
 Here's what a typical example might look like:

 ```js
 var gulp = require('gulp');